A Stability Testing Algorithm for Incommensurate Fractional Differential Equation Systems

 In other words: The system \eqref{eq:lin-system} is asymptotically stable if all zeros $\lambda$ of its characteristic function satisfy $\re \lambda < 0$ or, equivalently, $\lambda \ne 0$ and $|\arg (\lambda)| > \pi/2$.

-The converse statement is true as well, see \cite[Theorem 1]{BK2018} where this has been shown explicitly for the case $d=2$; it is clear that the argument can be applied for $d=3,4,\ldots$ in exactly the same way: \begin{theorem} If the trivial solution of the differential equation system~\eqref{eq:lin-system} is asymptotically stable then all complex zeros of its characteristic function $\chi$ are in the open left half of the complex plane. \end{theorem}
+The converse statement is true as well, see \cite[Theorem 1]{BK2018} where this has been shown explicitly for the case $d=2$; it is clear that the argument can be applied for $d=3,4,\ldots$ in exactly the same way: \begin{theorem} If the differential equation system~\eqref{eq:lin-system} is asymptotically stable then all complex zeros of its characteristic function $\chi$ are in the open left half of the complex plane. \end{theorem}

 In principle, these two statements reduce our problem to the task of finding all zeros of the characteristic function.
 In practice, however, this is a notoriously difficult problem for which no truly efficient algorithms are known.